glebsakharov/tictactoe2/README.md

 # tictactoe2
-Practicing Monad Transformers with a CLI tictactoe game
+Practicing using Monad Transformers and lenses with a CLI tictactoe game